Top Calf Exercises for Maximum Growth

 How often should I train my calves for maximum growth?

-For maximum growth, it is recommended to train your calves 2-3 times per week, allowing for adequate rest and recovery between sessions.
+For maximum growth, it is typically recommended to train your calves 2-3 times per week, allowing for adequate rest and recovery between sessions.

 What are some tips for maximizing calf growth during workouts?